2019 UUA General Assembly

 The nuns from the Tibetan Buddhist Sravasti Abbey are engaged in a 3 month silent retreat and there will be a break from mid-December thru mid-January.
-Beginning January 14, student-led meditation classes will be held each Monday from 6:30 p.m.-8:00 p.m.
+Beginning January 14, student-led meditation classes will be held each Monday from 6:30-8pm in our chapel through the end of March.
 Beginners and drop-ins are always welcome!
-The classes include two meditation sessions, homework, discussion/questions, and reflection on the book, A Fearless Heart: How the Courage to Be Compassionate Can Transform Our Lives by Thupten Jinpa, PhD.— though it is not necessary to have the book or to have read it.
+Each class includes two meditation sessions, homework, discussion/questions, and reflection on the book, A Fearless Heart: How the Courage to Be Compassionate Can Transform Our Lives by Thupten Jinpa, PhD.— though it is not necessary to have the book or to have read it.
 Contact Susan Virnig, firstname.lastname@example.org for more information.

 Programs and Activities